 Related Policies: any Company’s policies, operating procedures or processes related to this Privacy Standard and designed to protect Personal Data.

-Sensitive Personal Data: information revealing racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data, and Personal Data relating to criminal offences and convictions
+Special Categories of Personal Data: information revealing racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data.

 This Privacy Standard sets out how we handle the Personal Data of our customers, prospective customers, suppliers, employees, prospective employees, candidates, workers and other third parties.